BlogRothy's Sustainability—And How Other Companies Can Follow Suit

 As the word "sustainability" grows in popularity, many companies—especially fashion brands—are searching for a way to appeal to the conscious consumer population.
 One brand at the forefront of sustainable fashion is Rothy's, which is best known for creating stylish, comfortable shoes (and now masks!) from single-use plastic water bottles.

-In this episode, Liza, Brightly’s co-founder and CMO, talks with Saskia van Gendt, the head of sustainability at Rothy’s.
-Van Gendt is an environmental scientist by trade, and prior to joining Rothy’s, she worked as the senior director of sustainability at the eco-friendly home brand, Method.
+In this episode of Good Together, Liza, Brightly's co-founder and CMO, talks with Saskia van Gendt, the head of sustainability at Rothy's.
+Van Gendt is an environmental scientist by trade, and prior to joining Rothy's, she worked as the senior director of sustainability at the eco-friendly home brand, Method.
 She began her career at the Environmental Protection Agency, where she focused on pioneering approaches to waste reduction.

 Balancing Sustainability and Growth as a Brand